mrtaz77/BDStokz/README.md

 ## Contact Us

 Have questions or need assistance?
 We're here to help.
 Feel free to contact our support team at [jahinabrar5@gmail.com](mailto:jahinabrar5@gmail.com).

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to BDStokz, please read our [contribution guidelines](CONTRIBUTING.md) for more information.

 ## Disclaimer